Transgender rights in the spotlight as Arkansas and Tennessee become latest states to pass anti-trans legislation - Local News 8

 This year, however, other states have introduced similar legislation more successfully.

-Transgender athletes in Mississippi’s public schools and colleges will no longer be allowed to compete in women’s sports after the state’s Republican governor on March 11 signed the first statewide anti-trans law of 2021.
+Transgender girls and women in Mississippi’s public schools and colleges will no longer be allowed to compete in women’s sports after the state’s Republican governor on March 11 signed the first statewide anti-trans law of 2021.

-“This important piece of legislation will ensure that young girls in Mississippi have a fair, level playing field in public schools,” Mississippi Gov. Tate Reeves said during the signing event.
+“This important piece of legislation will ensure that young girls in Mississippi have a fair, level playing field in public schools,” Mississippi Gov. Tate Reeves said during the signing event, even though Mississippi’s trans girls would see some of their rights taken away by the new law.

-More recently, Tennessee Gov. Bill Lee signed a transgender sports bill into law requiring students to prove their sex at birth in order to play in middle and high school sports.
+More recently, Tennessee Gov. Bill Lee signed an anti-trans sports bill into law requiring students to prove their assigned sex at birth, and compete as part of teams of the corresponding gender, in order to play in middle and high school sports.

 The bill states that “a student’s gender for purposes of participation in a public middle school or high school interscholastic athletic activity or event be determined by the student’s sex at the time of the student’s birth, as indicated on the student’s original birth certificate.”

-Students must show proof of their sex at the time of birth if their birth certificate does not appear to be the original or does not indicate the student’s sex at the time of birth.
-This does not apply to students in kindergarten through 4th grade, the Tennessee bill says.
+Students must show proof of the sex they were assigned at birth if their birth certificate does not appear to be the original or does not indicate the student’s assigned sex at the time of birth.
+This does not apply to students in kindergarten through fourth grade, the Tennessee bill says.

 Also last week, Arkansas Gov. Asa Hutchinson signed the “Fairness in Women’s Sports Act,” which bans trans girls and women from participating in school sports consistent with their gender identity.

-“This law simply says that female athletes should not have to compete in a sport against a student of the male sex when the sport is designed for women’s competition.”
-Hutchinson said in a statement after signing the measure into law.
+“This law simply says that female athletes should not have to compete in a sport against a student of the male sex when the sport is designed for women’s competition,” Hutchinson, denying that trans women are women, said in a statement after signing the measure into law.

 Advocates warn trans health care could also be at risk

-Though only legislation around sports bans have been codified into law so far, trans advocates warn that legislation targeting access to health care is approaching passage in some states.
+Though only legislation around sports bans have been codified into law so far this year, trans advocates warn that legislation targeting access to health care is approaching passage in some states.

-On Monday, the Arkansas Senate will vote on the Arkansas Save Adolescents from Experimentation (SAFE) Act, a measure that would prevent trans people under age 18 from undergoing gender-affirmative treatment.
-The bill would also allow private insurance companies to refuse coverage to trans people.
+On Monday, the Arkansas Senate voted 28-7 to approve will the Arkansas Save Adolescents from Experimentation (SAFE) Act, a measure that would prevent gender transition “procedures” for trans people under age 18.

+The bill makes what it calls an “exception” for some intersex people with unspecified chromosomal makeup and hormone production, and those with difficulties resulting from previous gender-affirming treatments.

-For young people experiencing gender dysphoria — a diagnosis that includes identifying as a gender different than your sex assigned at birth for at least six months — this would mean not being able to access puberty-blockers, a treatment option for transgender youth that is used to prevent the onset of puberty.
+For young people experiencing gender dysphoria — a diagnosis that includes the significant distress that can result from identifying as a gender different than one’s sex assigned at birth — this would mean not being able to access puberty-blockers, a treatment option for transgender youth that is used to prevent the onset of puberty.

-The treatment gives young people and their families time to explore gender identity, according to the American Academy of Pediatrics.
+The treatment sometimes gives young people temporary relief from the symptoms of gender dysphoria, according to the American Academy of Pediatrics.

-The Arkansas SAFE Act would also ban cross-hormone therapy, a gender-affirming treatment that allows for trans people to masculinize or feminize their physical appearance to be more consistent with their gender identity.
+The Arkansas SAFE Act would also ban so-called “cross-hormone therapy,” a gender-affirming treatment that allows for trans people to change their physical appearance to be more consistent with their gender identity.

-Arkansas State Rep. Robin Lundstrum, who proposed the Arkansas SAFE ACT, has positioned the bill as protective for young people.
+Arkansas State Rep. Robin Lundstrum, who proposed the Arkansas SAFE ACT, has made comments that contradict the science of gender identity, and falsely positioning trans and nonbinary identities as a “choice.”

 “Those kids are precious.
 Some of them may choose to be transgender when they’re older.
-That’s okay, that’s their choice,” Lundstrum said during a House panel prior to passing the bill.
+That’s okay, that’s their choice,” Lundstrum said during a House panel prior to passing the bill, as an explanation for why he supports denying them life-saving medical care.
 “But when they’re under 18, they need to grow up first.
 That’s a big decision, there’s no going back.”

 A dozen states have bills similar to the Arkansas SAFE Act, according to the ACLU’s anti-trans bill tracker.

-Some groups, like the Family Policy Alliance and Heritage Foundation, said they back measures like the Arkansas SAFE Act and other similar proposals.
+Some conservative, anti-trans groups, like the Family Policy Alliance and Heritage Foundation, said they back measures like the Arkansas SAFE Act and other similar proposals.

-“Because the most authoritative studies of those people with gender dysphoria who have gone through surgical intervention show that there is an increase in the level of suicidal ideation after going through surgeries.”
+“Because the most authoritative studies of those people with gender dysphoria who have gone through surgical intervention show that there is an increase in the level of suicidal ideation after going through surgeries,” said Kao, citing a 2011 Swedish study that is frequently cited by those who seek to undermine trans rights and gender affirming health care.

+The study’s lead author, Cecilia Dhejne, has since said in an interview with The Trans Advocate that her study’s findings have been widely misinterpreted, and “studies thereafter show that medical gender confirming interventions reduces gender dysphoria.”

-The proposed bills contradict medical guidelines from several associations, including the Endocrine Society, which recommends that doctors offer transgender teens puberty blockers.
+The proposed bills contradict medical guidelines from several associations, including the Endocrine Society, which recommends that trans youth work with mental health professionals and doctors to seek appropriate treatment, including puberty blockers.

 Trans advocates and experts argue that these bills do anything but protect young trans people.

-Note: Editor’s note: This story has been updated to provide additional context on transgender individuals and reflect the views of medical experts.
-Correction: An earlier version of this story did not fully describe the Endocrine Society’s views on the use of puberty blockers.
-The society recommends that trans youth work with mental health professionals and doctors to seek appropriate treatment, including puberty blockers.
-The story also gave the wrong date for a Centers for Disease Control and Prevention study on the risks of suicide among transgender youth.
-It was January 2020.